microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-custom-data-source.md

 2. Overwrite the SetApplicationEnvironmentCore method.
 The IApplicationEnvironment parameter is stored in the base class' ApplicationEnvironment property.

-      **Note**: we intend to make this method virtual in the base class in the future as nothing needs to be done here
+      **Note**: This method will be made virtual in the base class in the future as nothing needs to be done here

    ```
    protected override void SetApplicationEnvironmentCore(IApplicationEnvironment applicationEnvironment)